vstinner/unicode_book/definitions.rst

 point>` to bytes and how to :ref:`decode <decode>` :ref:`bytes <bytes>` to code points.

-An encoding is always associated to a :ref:`charset <charset>`.
-For example, the UTF-8 encoding is associated to the Unicode charset.
+An encoding is always associated with a :ref:`charset <charset>`.
+For example, the UTF-8 encoding is associated with the Unicode charset.
 So we can say that an encoding :ref:`encodes <encode>` characters to bytes and decode bytes to characters, or more generally, it encodes a :ref:`character string <str>` to a :ref:`byte string
 <bytes>` and decodes a byte string to a character string.

-The 7 and 8 bits charsets have most simple encoding: store a code point as a single byte.
-These charsets are also called encodings, it is easy to confuse them.
-The best example is the :ref:`ISO-8859-1 encoding <ISO-8859-1>`: all of the 256 possible bytes are considered as 8 bit code points (0 through 255) and are associated to characters.
+The 7 and 8 bits charsets have the simplest encoding: store a code point as a single byte.
+Since these charsets are also called encodings, it is easy to confuse them.
+The best example is the :ref:`ISO-8859-1 encoding <ISO-8859-1>`: all of the 256 possible bytes are considered as 8 bit code points (0 through 255) and are mapped to characters.
 For example, the character A (U+0041) has the code point 65 (0x41 in hexadecimal) and is stored as the byte ``0x41``.

 Charsets with more than 256 entries cannot encode all code points into a single byte.
-The encoding encode all code points into byte sequences of the same length or of variable length.
+The encoding encodes all code points into byte sequences of the same length or of variable length.
 For example, :ref:`UTF-8` is a variable length
 encoding: code points lower than 128 use a single byte, whereas higher code points take 2, 3 or 4 bytes.
 The :ref:`UCS-2 <ucs2>` encoding encodes all